 Statutory interest at 8% above the Bank of England base rate can be added from either the most recent of 31st December or 30th June.

-For reference, the Bank of England base rate was reduced to 0.1% in March 2020, and remains so at time of writing.
+For reference, the Bank of England base rate was increased to 1.25% in June 2022, and remains so at time of writing.
 You can confirm the current rate here.

 Fixed fees can also be added to the total amount owed: